• Skip to main content

 Growing up, eating dinner on Christmas Eve was a nerve-wracking 'hurdle' as it was the last 'to do' that separated us from opening those anticipated presents.

-This is why some families keep Christmas Eve dinner simple by serving their family's potato salad (here is my Oma's creamy potato salad) and some Wiener sausages (and cooked Nürnberger Würstchen for my Opa).
+This is why some families keep Christmas Eve dinner simple with this easy, traditional German Christmas Eve meal.
+They serve their family's potato salad (linked is my Oma's creamy potato salad) and some Wiener sausages (and cooked Nürnberger Würstchen for my Opa).

 The more modern German Christmas foods tradition is to serve fondue or raclette on Christmas Eve.